xpdustry/slf4md/README.md

 If one of your plugins requires `slf4md`, you don't have to do anything special.
 Simply choose the implementation that suits your needs and install it on your server (in the `config/mods` directory):

 - `slf4md-simple`: A logger that redirects to arc logger (`arc.util.Log`).
-No fancy stuff or invasive changes.
+  - No fancy stuff or invasive changes.
+  - Comes with 3 simple settings accessible with the command `config`:
+    - `loggerTrace`: Enable trace logging when debug is enabled.
+Disabled by default.
+    - `loggerDisplayPlugin`: Prepends the owning plugin name of a logger.
+Enabled by default.
+    - `loggerDisplayClass`: Prepends the owning class of a logger.
+Disabled by default.

 ### For plugin developers